morays-community/morays-doc/docs/source/nemo.getting_started.rst

 5. INFERENCES - Python material
 -------------------------------

-This directory contains all the Python scripts for the hybrid modeling. ``gz21_ocean_momentum`` directory is a git submodule that contains the GZ21 model package.
+This directory contains the Python scripts for the hybrid modeling. ``gz21_ocean_momentum`` directory is a git submodule that contains the GZ21 model package.
 The latter is imported and used in accordance with the experiment objectives in ``ml_models.py``.
 Finally, ``main.py`` contains the Eophis instructions to couple ``ml_models.py`` with NEMO.
 Let's copy them to the test case:

 .. code-block:: bash